External auditory canal cholesteatoma

-The external acoustic canal is a rare location for a cholesteatoma with an estimated incidence around 1.2 per 1,000 new otological patients.
+The external acoustic canal is a rare location for a cholesteatoma with an estimated incidence of around 1.2 per 1,000 new otological patients.
 The overall incidence rate in one large study was 0.30 per year per 100,000 inhabitants 1.
 For comparison, the annual incidence of middle ear cholesteatoma is around 9.2 per 100,000.

-A distinction from keratosis obliterans has been introduced only in the last few decades.
+A distinction from keratosis obturans has been introduced only in the last few decades.
 Both mainly consist of epithelial debris in the external acoustic canal.
 The most useful findings confirming an external auditory canal cholesteatoma are focal osteonecrosis with or without sequestration and lack of epithelial covering of the bony surface 2.
-The distinction between keratosis obliterans and cholesteatomas is not merely one of pedantry, but impacts on treatment strategy 3.
+The distinction between keratosis obturans and cholesteatomas is not merely one of pedantry, but impacts on treatment strategy 3.

 - postoperative, postinflammatory, posttraumatic, radiation-induced

-High-resolution bone window CT is the method of choice to localise the lesion and to demonstrate bony erosions.
+High-resolution bone window temporal bone CT is the method of choice to localize the cholesteatoma and to demonstrate bony erosions.
 They appear as soft tissue attenuating lesions.

-Cannot show the early involvement of compact bone.
-Its role in EACC is unknown.
+MRI cannot show the early involvement of compact bone.
+Its role in EACC is not defined.

 Treatment and prognosis

-Small lesions can be treated endoscopically under local anaesthesia, whereas larger lesions need surgery to remove the cholesteatoma and affected bone areas.
+Small lesions can be treated endoscopically under local anesthesia, whereas larger lesions need surgery to remove the cholesteatoma and affected bone areas.
 Grafting of defects may be necessary.
 Prognosis depends on the extent at the time of diagnosis.

 History and etymology